alexmaco/rust-workshop/THREADS.md

 use std::thread;

 fn main() {
-    let counter = Arc::new(Mutex::new(0)); // creates an integer, wrapped in a mutex, wrapped in a shareable Arc let mut handles = vec![];
+    let counter = Arc::new(Mutex::new(0)); // creates an integer, wrapped in a mutex, wrapped in a reference-counted shared pointer let mut handles = vec![];

     for _ in 0..10 {